Ylianst/LibMeshCtrl/readme.md

 ```

 ## Session Parameters
-`url`: URL of meshcentral server to connect to
+`url`: URL of meshcentral server to connect to.
+Should start with either "ws://" or "wss://".

 `options`: POJO of optional parameters